stevenagechessclub/stevenagechessclub.github.io/md/home.md

 We don't have a dedicated Juniors club but welcome players of high-school age to the club, provided they are accompanied by a parent or guardian.

-The closest deciated Junior club is [Letchworth Junior Chess and Go Club](https://letchworthandhitchinchess.club/letchworth-junior-chess-and-go-club/)
+The closest junior club is [Letchworth Junior Chess and Go Club](https://letchworthandhitchinchess.club/letchworth-junior-chess-and-go-club/)

 There's some general information about junior clubs on the [Herts Chess](https://hertschess.com/juniors/) website.